 Isern's Story

 Isern joined Watsi on December 3rd, 2017.
-Five years ago, Isern joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Isern's most recent donation traveled 2,500 miles to support Paola, a bright 9-year-old girl from Colombia, to fund clubfoot repair to allow her to walk, run, and play.
+Six years ago, Isern joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Isern's most recent donation traveled 7,400 miles to support Samuel, a future engineer from Kenya, to fund surgery for a birth condition.

 Impact